ministryofjustice/iis/README.md

 The following environment variables are used and a value MUST be supplied in production.

 * SESSION_SECRET - Secure session configuration

+# Deploying the service

+The application is deployed using Azure Web App Service.

+The deployment part of the CI pipeline is meant to trigger upon merging to `main` however this is currently broken, despite significant effort to fix it.
+The CircleCI deployment job is meant to add the build details to a build-info.json file and commit that to a new branch `azure`, on top of `main`.
+As part of the Azure Web App setup, Azure registers a webhook with GitHub for the `azure` branch and **should** automatically deploy to the `iis-stage` environment, however this no longer works.

+The only way we now have of deploying the service is to find the `iis-stage` App Service in the Azure portal, open the Deployment Center, 'disconnect' the code source and reconnect it.
+Deployment to the other environments also done in this way.

+This is terrible and we are hoping to migrate the app away from Azure and keep in line with other HMPPS services.